Dbishop15/se_project_aroundtheus/README.md

 **Closing the Popup by Clicking on the Overlay and Pressing Esc**

 Code a feature that allows the users to close the popup by clicking on the overlay, i.e. anywhere outside the popup's borders.
 And all so closing the popup by Pressing on Esc.

+**Updating the project’s file structure**

+se_project_aroundtheus/
+components/
+Card.js
+FormValidator.js
+pages/
+index.js
+index.css
+utils/
+utils.js
+...everything else

+**Creating the Card and FormValidator classes**

+Create the Card class, which creates a card with text and an image link, as per the requirements Create the FormValidator class, which sets settings for validating form fields according to the requirements:

 ### GitHub Pages link